cloudforet-io/launchpad/README.md

 # SpaceONE launchpad
-This launchpad provides Spaceone in the standard configuration.
+This launchpad provides a standard configuration SpaceONE.

 As a result, the following resources are created.
 - Certificate managed by ACM